 When it comes to a sensory environment, a whole host of apparatuses are needed in order to create an area that is stimulating or calming (depending on the individual requirements of the user).
 One of the items found in many of these sensory rooms and environments is a bubble tube.

 Bubble tubes used in a sensory environment are a unique accessory which will create a calming effect on the user, however they also encourage and stimulate interaction – an important function for many people who suffer from issues in terms of sensory development.
-This happens, but creating constantly moving and color changing bubbles – these have the dual effect of being both eye catching and soothing.
+This happens, but creating constantly moving and color changing bubbles – these have the dual effect of being both eye catching and soothin

 Using a bubble tube in a sensory room will immediately catch the attention of your patient or patients.
 Those who suffer from Sensory Processing Disorder will benefit greatly from the tube and its colored moving bubbles, as they will help to build on their visual development and communications skills.

 With the latest developments in technology – using LED lights, bubble tubes from Experia are surprisingly quiet – with the only sound that is released being the soft sound of the bubbling water.
 LED bulbs, unlike traditional bulbs are long lasting, and also more energy efficient.
-There are a whole host of sizes of these tubes available, from mini to 200mm in diameter.
+There are a whole host of sizes of these tubes available, up to 200mm in diameter.
 Portable versions are even available – which mean that you can create a soothing sensory environment if you need to travel somewhere.